man in brown sweater wearing black framed eyeglasses

 Every year we eagerly await the 'flu letter' so we know what we are doing in the coming season.

-The ‘flu letter’ with the intentions for the 25/26 season arrived 13th February 2025 (and advice for 26/27 is already trickling though)
+The ‘flu letter’ with the intentions for the 25/26 season arrived 13th February 2025 (and advice for 26/27 was also trickling though).
+The 26/27 flu letter arrived 26/2/26.

 We began the 25/26 vaccine clinics from 1st Sept for the kids and pregnant ladies, and 1st Oct on the adult and clinical risk groups 18+.
 This season and 24/25 are the only years we have staggered the starts and this is due to quicker waning immunity on older adults than in youngsters.
 An extra month to wait means the vaccine protection will carry through to the end of flu season.
+26/27 will remain the same.

 UKHSA published modelling estimates which suggested that flu vaccination had prevented approximately 100,000 hospitalisations in the 24/25 season in England

 We hit the 25/26 flu season five weeks earlier than usual.
 Australia experienced a severe winter; France and Japan also reported very high activity.
 There was a mutated A strain in the summer which is always a risk when deciding on vaccine strains so far in advance.
-Hence, 25/26 is a VERY challenging season.
+Hence, 25/26 has been a VERY challenging season.
 Fortunately the 25/26 vaccines have maintained their effectiveness.

 QUICK CHANGES-FROM-LAST-YEAR NEWS!